Strokes are preventable and treatable.

 Also called a brain attack, a stroke happens when the blood supply to the brain is blocked — called an ischemic stroke — or when a blood vessel in the brain bursts — called a hemorrhagic stroke.
 In both cases, the blood supply to the brain is blocked, depriving the brain of oxygen and causing damage to brain cells.

-The risk factors for stroke.
+Risk factors for stroke.

-- Behaviors such as smoking or drinking too much alcohol
+- Drinking too much alcohol

 - Chronic conditions such as diabetes